-When a stocky Mohammad Nissar ran in to bowl the first ball in front of 25,000 people at Lord’s in 1932, India weren’t expected to give England much of a contest.
-Before the Test began, no non-white team had even played Test cricket.
+When a stocky Mohammad Nissar ran in to bowl India’s first ball in Test cricket in front of 25,000 people at Lord’s in 1932, the visitors weren’t expected to give England much of a contest.
+Before the Test began, no non-white team had even played Tests.

 The English opening pair of Percy Holmes and Herbert Sutcliffe had put on a world-record 555 runs for the first wicket just nine days earlier.
 On that day, both were bowled by Nissar.

 Sutcliffe was dismissed by an inswinging yorker, and Holmes with a delivery that caused the off-stump to perform a spectacular cartwheel.
-When Frank Woolley was run out soon after, mighty England were tottering at 19/3.
+When Frank Woolley was run out soon after, the mighty Empire was tottering at 19/3.

 Within the first 20 minutes of the match, Nissar, and his new ball partner Amar Singh, had got the ball to rise from the pitch “like the crack of doom” and had made the cricketing world sit up.